naftiko-capabilities/.github/README.md

-# .github
+# Naftiko
-The Naftiko home page.
+This is the GitHub organization for the Naftiko platform.